simonmichael/hledger/hledger/hledger.m4.md

 tracks and infers lot movements (reporting any problems, such as disposal of nonexistent lots), and calculates capital gains when lots are sold.

-Note, lot tracking is currently available in the experimental preview releases of hledger 2.0.
+Note, this is currently available in experimental preview releases of hledger 2.0.
 Your testing and feedback are important for making it better.

 For a more technical version of what's in this manual, see [SPEC-lots](/SPEC-lots.html).